 In situations where a subject reverts to “I don’t remember,” it is generally a means of defending himself without having to admit to participation in a particular act.

 Articles by David E. Zulawski, CFI, CFE, and Shane G. Sturman, CFI, CPP

 As most of you know, we have been actively recording our interviews since we opened our doors as Wicklander-Zulawski in 1982.
-While we use the recorded interviews to illustrate the techniques and strategies in our training sessions, we also use them as a means to monitor and measure our investigators.
+While we use the recorded interviews to illustrate the techniques in our training sessions, we also use them as a means to monitor and measure our investigators.
+If a

 We have all dealt with and perhaps made threats and promises in our everyday lives.
 “You kids cut it out.
 Don’t make me stop this car!”
 “If you don’t finish what’s on your plates there will be no dessert.”
 “When you’ve cleaned your room we’ll go for ice cream.”
 “If

 This is the second in a series of articles where we will discuss lessons that we have learned over the years while interviewing tens of thousands of individuals.

 While the word “profile” has some negative connotations, we use it as a generic term to organize our thoughts and